cochiletSerban/interview-god/angular/change-detection/Angular-change-detection.md

 It wraps all async operations in a `Task` data structure, which holds all the information of the operation.

 Before calling the original function (like `setTimeout`), Zone.js calls the `onScheduleTask` callback.
 After scheduling a new task, it increases the `macroTaskCount` inside the zone and checks if `macroTaskCount` was zero before this new task.
-If it was, it is called `zone.onHasTask({macroTask: true})`
+If it was, it is called `zone.onHasTask({macroTask: true})`.

 After invoking a task, which means the asynchronous operation has finished, Zone.js decreases the `macroTaskCount` inside the zone.
 It also checks if `macroTaskCount` is zero after this task.
 If it is, it is called `zone.onHasTask({macroTask: false})`.
-This indicates that there are no more macrotasks in the queue
+This indicates that there are no more macrotasks in the queue.

 Zone.js also wraps the callback of asynchronous operations.
 Before calling the actual callback, it calls the `onInvokeTask` callback.
-This is done to allow Zone.js to intercept the execution of the callback
+This is done to allow Zone.js to intercept the execution of the callback.

 **Macro vs Micro tasks** <br>